-Want to clean your closet and make it feel pretty each time you walk in?
-Let’s take it step by step:
+Want to spring purge your closet and make it feel pretty each time you walk in?
+Let’s take these closet organization tips step by step.

 - Invite a trusted friend over if possible!
 In addition to Katrina, my girlfriend Erica joined and provided a really helpful extra opinion (kind yet straight forward!).